Guide to Drywall and Painting Tools

 Available in plastic and stainless steel.
 The steel pan will last longer and be easier to clean.
 Use a mud pan to handle joint compound as it is applied to wall joints, etc. Also handy for mixing powdered wall repair compounds.

 Use a sash brush for most paint jobs but choose the brush bristles for the paint you are using.
-As a general rule use a natural china bristle brush for alkyd and oil paints and a polyester brush for latex paints.
-The polyester washes better in water and the natural bristles are compatible with the oils in the paint.
+As a general rule use a natural china bristle brush for alkyd and oil paints and a nylon or polyester brush for latex paints.
+The synthetic bristles propel water-based paints better and the natural bristles are compatible with the oils in the paint.
 There are also blended bristle brushes intended for use with oil and alkyd paints but they may not be as good for oil-based paints.

 Painting iron work and rail balusters is fast and easy with a painting mitt.
 Improves coverage and cuts work in half.